rohrerj/scion/doc/dev/design/FABRID.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To send a FABRID packet, the endhost has to choose a path that supports its path and policy constraints.
-A detailed explanation on how endhost applications can find such paths is given in the section :ref:`Exposing policies to the end hosts <endhost_policy_selection>`.
+A detailed explanation on how endhost applications can find such paths is given in the section :ref:`Exposing policies to the endhosts <endhost_policy_selection>`.
 Once a path has been found, with specific policies for each hop in the path, the path and an array containing one policy per hop is given to the FABRID snet implementation.
 The snet implementation then constructs the FABRID packet by automatically requesting the necessary DRKeys and computing the hop validation fields.
 The packet can then be sent to the local AS' border router for further forwarding.